 The number of schools, children, and young people engaging with the content created.

 Where relevant, key performance indicators (KPIs) will be established as part of the development process for specific projects or campaigns.
 ENPA (Youth Officer)

-The Outdoor Partnership Cyngor Gwynedd National Trust People and community, Mix of uses, Identity
+The Outdoor Partnership Cyngor Gwynedd National Trust ·